programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 Literary scholar T. C. Mendenhall once wrote that an author's stylistic signature could be found by counting how often he or she used words of different lengths.[^14] For example, if we counted word lengths in several 1,000-word or 5,000 word segments of any novel, and then plotted a graph of the word length distributions, the curves would look pretty much the same no matter what parts of the novel we had picked.
 Indeed, Mendenhall thought that if one counted enough words selected from various parts of a writer's entire life's work (say, 100,000 or so), the author's "characteristic curve" of word length usage would become so precise that it would be constant over his or her lifetime.

 By today's standards, counting word lengths seems like a very blunt way of measuring literary style.
-For example, Mendenhall's method does not take the actual words in an author's vocabulary into account at all, which is obviously problematic.
+Mendenhall's method does not take the actual words in an author's vocabulary into account, which is obviously problematic.
 Therefore, we should not treat the characteristic curves as a particularly trustworthy source of stylometric evidence.
-However, Mendenhall published his theory over *one hundred and thirty years ago* and he had to make all of his calculations by hand, so it is understandable that he would have chosen to work with a statistic that, however coarse, was at least easy to compile.
-Thus, in honor of the historical value of his early attempt at stylometry, and because the characteristic curve yields interesting visual results that can be implemented in about ten lines of Python code, we will use Mendenhall's method as a first step in our exploration of authorship attribution techniques.
+However, Mendenhall published his theory over one hundred and thirty years ago and made all calculations by hand.
+It is understandable that he would have chosen to work with a statistic that, however coarse, was at least easy to compile.
+In honor of the historical value of his early attempt at stylometry, and because the characteristic curve yields interesting visual results that can be implemented quickly, we will use Mendenhall's method as a first step in our exploration of authorship attribution techniques.

 The code required to calculate characteristic curves for the *Federalist*'s authors is as follows: